 If your child is ill and cannot come into school, please let us know as soon as possible.
-We need either a telephone call or a note of explanation for our records.
+We need either a telephone call to the absence line or a note of explanation for our records.
 If we have not heard from you, we will contact you by telephone by 9.30am on the first day of absence.

-For appointments (dentist, doctors etc.), please try to organise these outside of the school day wherever possible.
+For appointments (dentist, doctors etc.), please try to organise this outside of the school day wherever possible.
 If you must take your child for an appointment during school hours, please notify the office.